wp-cli/handbook/_posts/2016-02-04-restful-wp-cli-update-2.md

        or: wp @wpapi type <command>
        or: wp @wpapi user <command>

-There's a bit of thinking to do to get from here to there, though.
+There's a bit of thinking to do, and code to write, to get from here to there, though.

 Feeling inspired?
 I want to hear from you!
 Particularly if you've written custom endpoints I can test against.
 Please [open a Github issue](https://github.com/danielbachhuber/wp-rest-cli/issues) with questions, feedback, and violent dissent, or [email me directly](mailto:daniel@handbuilt.co).